ghv061101/Cinemaland/README.md

   <h2 align="center">Cinemaland - Movie website</h2>

-  Filmlane is a fully responsive movie website page, <br />Responsive for all devices, built using HTML, CSS, and JavaScript.
+  Cinemaland is a fully responsive movie website page, <br />Responsive for all devices, built using HTML, CSS, and JavaScript.

 </div>